Flaggy

 The renewal problem

 Most LaunchDarkly customers on Enterprise are on annual contracts.
-You negotiate at your current scale, agree on a MAU tier, and then your product grows.
-Twelve months later, you’re in an overage situation and the renewal negotiation starts from a higher baseline.
+You negotiate at your current scale, agree on usage tiers, and then your product grows.
+Twelve months later, you’re past your committed usage and the renewal negotiation starts from a higher baseline.

 This is what teams mean by “renewal shock.”
 The number you agreed to last year no longer reflects the number you’re actually running at, and the vendor knows your migration cost is high.